tarsqi/ttk/docs/notes/python3.md

 transitions = list(map(lambda (s0,s1,l), m=stateMap:(m[s0], m[s1], l), self.transitions))
 ```

-The problem is in the brackets, removed them all.
+The problem is in the brackets in lambda functions, removed them all.

 And then